Why Sortition

 If we believe in democracy, the whole proposition of only allowing experts to vote is backwards.
 Instead of taking power from the people who should have the information, we can give the people who should have the power the information they need.

-Well since we can't inform every single person about every single issue, what if we gave samples of the people the opportunity and motivation to become informed on a single issue and then let them decide that issue?
+“Well, since we can’t inform every single person on every single issue, what if we gave samples of the people the opportunity and motivation to become informed on a single issue and then let them decide that issue?”

 That’s sortition.